-Require implementation of the Health Information Exchange (HIE) with free access for border public health and providers with potential to serve as a regionwide/statewide electronic medical record and communication system.
+1. DSHS implements free access for border public health entities and providers to Health Information Exchanges (HIEs) with the potential to serve as regionwide/statewide electronic medical record and communication systems.

-Discussion: During the COVID-19 pandemic response, border public health departments were faced with a lag in receiving confirmatory COVID-19 reports from healthcare providers which limited response efforts.
+Discussion: During the COVID-19 pandemic response, border public health departments were faced with delays in receiving confirmatory COVID-19 reports from healthcare providers which limited response efforts.
 This was partially due to the overwhelming amount of work placed on the medical community at the time.
-However, it was in larger part due to the lack of a regionwide electronic medical record and communication system between healthcare providers and the local health departments (LHDs).
-With identification of COVID-19 cases being the key to the control of its transmission, the inability to receive timely, confirmatory reports limited public health's ability to initiate case investigations promptly, contributing to the increases in COVID-19 cases.
+However, it was in larger part due to the lack of a regionwide electronic medical record and communication system between healthcare providers and local health departments (LHDs).
+With identification of COVID-19 cases being the key to the control of its transmission, the inability to receive timely, confirmatory reports limited public health's ability to initiate case investigations promptly, contributing to increases in COVID-19 cases.

 The delayed reporting issue was further complicated for border public health departments as most lacked the technological infrastructure and financial means to maintain an electronic health record system.
-As a result, border public health relied on antiquated methods to receive reports, primarily fax machines, and, more often than not, reports were received 4-6 days after the case was identified.
+As a result, border public health relied on antiquated methods to receive reports, primarily fax machines and often, reports were received four to six days after the case was identified.

-HIE has begun to collect data allowing for meaningful use and striving to innovate a system that fosters and creates informational hubs.
-In addition, local public health authorities are in the pursuit of prevention of disease and emerging disease outbreaks.
-To address this void, the utilization of the HIE would assist in allowing for rapid, up-to-date access to health information.
-As the HIE is designed to connect physicians, hospitals, and specialists in sharing critical patient health information in real-time, access to the HIE by border LHDs might alleviate the lag of case reporting.
+HIE6 data collection allows for meaningful use and system innovation that fosters and creates informational hubs.
+Local public health authorities pursue prevention of disease and emerging disease outbreaks.
+Utilization of HIE would assist in allowing for rapid, up-to-date access to health information.
+As HIEs are designed to connect physicians, hospitals, and specialists in sharing critical patient health information in real-time, access to HIE by border LHDs could alleviate delays in case reporting.

 Unfortunately, medical providers and public health departments alike must pay to have access to the HIE information.
-Because border public health departments do not have the financial means to access the HIE, providing them with free access to the HIE would allow for real-time case reporting and prompt case investigations to avoid further transmission during public health threats.
+Because border public health departments do not have the financial means to access HIE, providing them with free access to HIE would allow for real-time case reporting and prompt case investigations to avoid further transmission during public health threats.

-Accessing public health data is necessary for providing meaningful use services to improve population health measures.
-Early access to HIE is critical in identifying disease cases in local communities.
-This highlighted the need for clinical case data during the pandemic.
-Surveillance epidemiology might work to monitor infectious disease presence at a community-wide level using HIE data.
+Accessing public health data is necessary for providing meaningful use of services and to improve population health measures.
+Early access to HIE, including clinical case data, is critical in identifying disease cases in local communities during a pandemic.
+Epidemiological surveillance is better at detecting infectious disease presence at a community-wide level when using HIE data.

-A barrier facing many LHDs is the high cost required to be a member of the HIE.
+A barrier facing many LHDs is the high cost required to be a member of an HIE.
 This financial barrier impacts the current public health system, and the need for it to be more effective, especially at the population health level.
-As state and private sectors work on implementing the HIE, we must remain mindful that local public health departments must be present in the critical development of the HIE.
-While the full impact of HIE is still unclear, LHDs lack the financial resources to participate in the current HIE.
+As state and private sectors work on implementing HIE, we must include local public health departments in the critical development of HIEs.
+While the full impact of HIEs is still unclear, LHDs lack the financial resources to participate in the current HIEs.

-Therefore, our recommendation is for state health to amend policies or create reform giving LHDs the opportunity to be active in their local HIE by 1) providing funding or 2) creating policy that will allow LHDs to participate at little or no cost.
+Therefore, our recommendation is for DSHS to amend policies or create reform giving LHDs the opportunity to be active in their local HIE by 1) providing funding or 2) creating policy that will allow LHDs to participate at little or no cost.

-Environmental Health:
+Environmental Health